Concordium/concordium.github.io/source/shared/smart-contracts/guides/fallback-entrypoints.rst

-Make sure to have Rust and Cargo installed and the ``wasm32-unknown-unknown`` target, together with ``cargo-concordium`` and the Rust source code for a smart contract module, you wish to compile.
+Make sure to have Rust and Cargo installed and the ``wasm32-unknown-unknown`` target, together with ``cargo-concordium`` and the Rust source code for a smart contract module you wish to compile.

 .. seealso::

-   For instructions on how to install the developer tools see :ref:`setup-tools`.
+   For instructions on how to install the developer tools, see :ref:`setup-tools`.

 What are fallback entrypoints